-Patients are highly drawn towards the convenience of dental care that comes to them and the visits to dental offices began to drop with the onset of pandemic and have remained on a steady decline.
+Patients are highly drawn to the convenience of dental care that comes to them, and the visits to dental offices began to drop with the onset of the pandemic and have remained on a steady decline.
 Leveraging telehealth communication to connect dentists with patients remotely has become an important tool for improving the oral health of patients conveniently.

-Recent studies on the use of telehealth services have shown that 70% of patients feel comfortable and safe to communicate with their dentists via text, email or video as compared to consulting with them in person, and 76% patients prioritize their ease of access to dental care over the need to have face-to-face interactions with their dentists.
+Recent studies on the use of telehealth services have shown that 70% of patients feel comfortable and safe communicating with their dentists via text, email, or video as compared to consulting with them in person, and 76% patients prioritize their ease of access to dental care over the need to have face-to-face interactions with their dentists.

-Around 20% of Americans do not have the ease of access to dentists and other medical services.
-Teledentistry fills this gap in accessing medical care by eliminating the need to travel long ways to meet their dentists.
-With teledentistry, dentists can supplement areas where the medical services are difficult to access thereby decentralizing the patients’ access to dental care.
-It also allows dentists to expand their potential market to reach patients beyond their own offices.
+Around 20% of Americans do not have easy access to dentists and other medical services.
+Teledentistry fills this gap in accessing medical care by eliminating the need to travel long ways to meet dentists.
+With teledentistry, dentists can supplement areas where medical services are difficult to access, thereby decentralizing the patients’ access to dental care.
+It also allows dentists to expand their potential market to reach patients beyond their offices.
 Teledentistry has the capacity to increase dental practices’ services to a multitude of new patients.

-With teledentistry, dentists can triage the patients according to their dental care needs, dedicating more time for patients who need an in-office visit to patients who are just in need of a virtual consultation.
-Teledentistry features thus reduce the chair time taken by patients to see dentists, helping them attend to more patients in less time.
+With teledentistry, dentists can triage patients according to their dental care needs, dedicating more time to patients who need an in-office visit to patients who are just in need of a virtual consultation.
+Teledentistry features thus reduce the chair time patients take to see dentists, helping them attend to more patients in less time.

 The quality of dental care provided through teledentistry is at par with the care extended through in-office visits making it the right option to switch to if you are looking for a solution to meet the changing needs of patients as well as one that has the same success rates of patients whether they have used teledentistry or not.